The Best eBook Reader Apps for Android [January 2021]

 That’s where Media365 (formerly Universal Book Reader) comes in.
 There isn’t a whole lot of complexity to this app, with the option to load eBooks found on your device, along with an easy way to keep them organized on your feed.
 A store option does exist, but is hidden within its own map and is easily ignored if not required.
 The interface is solid, if a bit uninteresting overall, and the app supports nearly every eBook format you could hope for.
 Universal Book Reader is ad-supported, but it does have a Pro upgrade to remove ads.
 This app remains a favorite among Android diehards, and it’s easy to see why.
 With the flexibility of importing your entire eBook collection into the app, it’s easy to read for hours with Media365.

-The reading experience is customizable, as we’ve seen from most Android eBook applications, and there’s even a custom reading more for comics, allowing you to zoom through panels one at a time.
+When it comes to reading, Nook knocks it out of the park.
+As with most Android eBook apps, the reading experience—from the font size and style to the color of the page—is fully customizable, and there’s even a custom reading mode for comics, allowing you to zoom through panels one at a time.
 Overall, Barnes and Noble has actually developed a solid reading app over the last few years, and it’s unfortunate it’s been so overshadowed by Kindle.
 Still, Amazon’s deals are far better than the ones offered by B&N, so if you’re looking to build a collection from scratch, you’d be better off living in Amazon’s ecosystem.

 We’ve previously covered Moon Reader on our guide to the best PDF readers on Android, since it functions as both a PDF reader and as an eBook reader.
 In our eyes, it isn’t quite the best at either category, with PDFs presented as eBooks making it easy to read your collection on the go.
 Still, Moon Reader is a solid offering for those looking to bring eBooks found online to their collection, and can actually be a great offering for anyone looking to use an eReader to take notes in class.